matkuki/nim-impulse-engine/README.md

 $ nim c impulse_engine.nim
 ```
 On Windows (tested with mingw64-32) it should work out of the box, provided you have everything needed for openGL.<br>
-On GNU/Linux (tested on Lubuntu) you will probably need to install libmesa, Xcursor, ... development packages and
+On GNU/Linux (tested on Lubuntu) you will probably need to install libmesa, Xcursor and other X development packages, and
 I also had to create symlinks for libGL.so, libXi.so and libXxf86v.so.<br>
 If anyone is willing to try it on another platform, any feedback would be greatly appreciated.<br><br>